 Search for overlapping interests i.e.: Is there a native title claim, determination or land use agreement over this land?
 Please note: the NNTT cannot search over freehold land.
 For further information on freehold land: Click Here (NNTT website)

-1. γ 'n ur d eta il S ≖.
-J uı u Cta ш J

-NAME: Aaron Olsen
+Aaron Olsen

-POSITION: Assistant Archaeologist
+Assistant Archaeologist

-COMPANY/ORGANISATION: Urbis
+Urbis

-POSTAL ADDRESS: Level 8, 123 Pitt Street, Sydney, NSW, 2000
+Level 8, 123 Pitt Street, Sydney, NSW, 2000

-TELEPHONE:

-EMAIL: aolsen@urbis.com.au
+aolsen@urbis.com.au

-YOUR REFERENCE: P0028928
+P0028928

-DATE OF REQUEST: 2/11/2020
+2/11/2020

 2. Reason for your request

 Are you a party to a native title

-proceeding? ☐Yes ☑No
+proceeding?

-Please provide Federal Court/Tribuna number/or application name: I file
+Please provide Federal Court/Tribunal file

+number/or application name:

 OR

-Do you need to identify existing- nation ve

-title interests to comply with the Nat .
+Do you need to identify existing- native title interests to comply with the Native Title Act 1993 (Cth) or other State/Territory legislation?
+Please provide brief details of these obligations here:

+Yes No -- ----- ----

-Title Act 1993 (Cth) or other ⊠Yes □No
+⊠Yes □No

-State/Territory legislation?

-Please provide brief details of these

-obligations here: Aboriginal Cultural Heritage Assessment
+Aboriginal Cultural Heritage Assessment

-3. Identify the area to be sea rched
+3. Identify the area to be searched

-• ease send more information on a Word or Excel document.
+If there is insufficient room below, please send more information on a Word or Excel document.

 Mining tenure

-State/Territory:

-Tenement ref/s:
+State/Territory: Tenement ref/s:

 OR

 Crown land / non-freehold tenure

 Tenure type: Lease Reserve or other Crown land

 State/Territory: New South Wales

 Lot and plan details: Lots 11, 12 and 13 in DP 253503

-Pastoral Lease number or name: -
+Pastoral Lease number or name:

 Other details: (Town/County/Parish/ Kemps Creek/Cumberland/Melville

 Section/Hundred/Portion):